 People who already had problems with seasonal allergies are now experiencing more severe symptoms.
 Take control of your health by doing your best to avoid triggers.
 Talk to your doctor about testing and options.
 Most people can find ways to improve their quality of life with a few minor changes.

-If you are interested in reducing airborne allergens in your home or office, please check out our AiraNui deluxe air purifier.
+If you are interested in reducing airborne allergens in your home or office, please check out our AiraNui deluxe indoor air purifier with ozone generator.